Dedicated to providing the best physiotherapy in downtown Calgary

 As an Australian trained physiotherapist, she can tackle any joint, but has a specific interest in the shoulder, jaw and concussion.
 Tisha’s continuing education has gained her qualifications in dry needling and manipulative therapy, and her time at Tower Physio has given her an invaluable understanding of sensorimotor rehabilitation.
 She is constantly striving to learn new techniques and improve her skills to better treat her patients and get them back to everyday life and the activities they love.

-When she’s not treating, you will find Tisha golfing, playing soccer and volleyball, skiing, mountain biking and recovering from her own series of life crushing, pain producing, frustration generating injuries.
+When she’s not working, you will find Tisha golfing, playing soccer and volleyball, skiing, mountain biking and recovering from her own series of life crushing, pain producing, frustration generating injuries.
 She views the injuries participating in the activities she loves as character building and invaluable sources of empathy, experience and knowledge.

 BSc.
 Kin (Hons), MScPT

 Cassie (Cass) Downe completed her Masters in Physical Therapy from the University of Alberta in the Fall of 2016.
-Prior to that, she obtained a Bachelor of Science in Kinesiology from Queen's university in Kingston, Ontario with a strong focus in both exercise physiology and sport psychology.
+Prior to that, she obtained a Bachelor of Science in Kinesiology from Queen's University in Kingston, Ontario with a strong focus in both exercise physiology and sport psychology.
 Being a former varsity volleyball athlete and current volleyball coach, she has significant first hand experience with sport injuries and the rehabilitation required to return to an optimal level of function.

 Outside of work, Cass can be found partaking in a wide variety of activities.
 Her weekends are spent in the mountains either hiking and skiing, or out in southern Alberta skeet shooting, bird hunting and fishing.
 In the city she actively participates in various volleyball leagues, coaches high school volleyball and enjoys boxing, running and golfing - in short, really any activity that keeps her moving!